aguecig/Project-Euler/README.md

 The series, 1^1 + 2^2 + 3^3 + ... + 10^10 = 10405071317.

 ###### Find the last ten digits of the series, 1^1 + 2^2 + 3^3 + ... + 1000^1000.

+### Problem 52 - Python

+It can be seen that the number, 125874, and its double, 251748, contain exactly the same digits, but in a different order.

+###### Find the smallest positive integer, x, such that 2x, 3x, 4x, 5x, and 6x, contain the same digits.